Gawler South

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gawler South has 15 active public transport stops offering a mix of train and bus services.
-These stops are served by 8 different routes that collectively facilitate 894 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 282 meters from the nearest stop.
-Most residents commute outward daily due to its residential nature.
-Cars remain the primary mode of transportation, used by 92% of residents.
-On average, there are 1.3 vehicles per dwelling in the area.
+These stops are served by 8 different routes, collectively providing 894 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 282 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature.
+Car remains the dominant mode of transport at 92%.
+Vehicle ownership averages 1.3 per dwelling.

-According to the 2021 Census, only 6.5% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 127 trips per day across all routes, equating to approximately 59 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 6.5% of residents work from home.
+Service frequency averages 127 trips per day across all routes, equating to approximately 59 weekly trips per stop.

 Frequently Asked Questions - Transport